 Can you set up stop loss and take profit at the same time?

 Yes.
 Another reason why I love KuCoin.
-When the screen pops up, simply fill out both the take profit and stop loss.
+When the screen pops up, fill out both the take profit and stop loss.

 How do you calculate profit and loss on your trade?